Wakefield High School (Raleigh, North Carolina): Clubs and organizations

-As of the 2022–2023 school year, Wakefield High offers the following 45 clubs and organizations: African Student Association, American Sign Language Club, Asian Culture Club, Best Buddies, Beta Club, Black Student Union, Blockchain and Cryptocurrency Club, Book and Literacy Club, Chick-Fil-A Leadership Academy, Debate Club, Drama Club, Dungeons & Dragons, Eats and Treats Baking Club, FBLA (Future Business Leaders of America) and DECA (Distributive Education Clubs of America), FCA (Fellowship of Christian Athletes), FCCLA (Family, Career and Community Leaders of America), FFA (Future Farmers of America), Forces of Nature, French Club, Frisbee Club, German Club, International Thespian Honor Society, Japan club, Key Club, Latin Club, Latin Student Union, LGBTQ Pride Club, Mindfulness Club, Mu Alpha Theta, National Achievers Society, National Art Honor Society, National English Honor Society, National Honor Society, National Technical Honor Society, Newspaper Club (The Howler), Pickleball Club, Rho Kappa National Social Studies Honor Society, Science Honor Society, Science Olympiad, Spanish Honor Society, Student Council, Video Game Club, Wackos, and Yearbook Club, and Zine.

 The school's student newspaper, The Howler, includes open student forums, opinion articles, students' life articles, and a "Fri-Yay" blog among other media.
-The mission of The Howler is to provide unbiased and accurate news coverage to the students and faculty at Wakefield and to the surrounding community.The Howler won the North Carolina Scholastic Media Association’s Tar Heel award for excellence in journalism in 2016, 2019, 2021, and 2022.
+The mission of The Howler is to provide unbiased and accurate news coverage to the students and faculty at Wakefield and to the surrounding community.
+The Howler won the North Carolina Scholastic Media Association's award for excellence in journalism in 2016, 2019, 2021, and 2022.

 Wakefield Theatre Company

 The school's theater program was founded at the same time as the school in 2000.
 The program was established to teach students about the performing arts and to provide multiple opportunities for students to view each other's dramatic work.
-On average, Wakefield Theatre Company holds somewhere between four to eight plays a year.
+On average, Wakefield Theatre Company holds somewhere between four and eight plays a year.
 The program also organizes the school's Drama Club meetings.